 So, why did America adopt its decades-old exclusionary zoning policies and culture?
 Blame the central governments of the 1920s: The leap from morality to legalism was solidified by the Euclid Supreme Court decision of 1926, which confirmed cities’ right to segregate land uses.
 Around that time, the American Planning Association encouraged cities to adopt zoning […]

 I was not interested in an official city logotype or a slogan.
 City logotypes do little and slogans are a sign of insecurity.
 If your place needs a slogan, it has a problem.
 A brand is not just a logotype, it’s a set of values that are communicated through actions. — Peter Saville, consultant creative director for Manchester, […]

 Would our friends in Aboite or north of Dupont welcome such an idea as a general store in the neighborhood?
 (W)hat if every suburban subdivision had the equivalent of a local bodega?
 That’s the idea behind the Suburban General Store, which would provide a central place for residents to pick up sundry items as well […]

+Hello!
+If you’re here because of being invited at the “Longing for the City” talk Wednesday night, welcome!
 I’ll post lists of recommended books and resources on this Web site as time permits.
 Plus, if you have recommendations, please leave a comment here.
+Thanks for coming!